 Jen sat down with Taylor to share her self care practices around connecting to her body and how embodiment shows up in her every day life.
-If you haven't yet, take the assessment and let us know in the community what you score highest in.
+If you haven't yet, take the assessment and let us know what you score highest in.
 Keep reading for Jen's tips!

 Jen loves to stay active, she always has.
 Growing up she enjoyed playing sports but as she got older, her relationship with her body was met with some challenges.
 In order to take her power back, she decided to get some help and learned body awareness.
 Moving with an intention of self love helped her to find her flow.

 Dancing, weightlifting, hiking, you name it, Jen just might like to do it!